aws-samples/aws-tools-for-babylonjs-editor/aws-amplify-publisher-plugin/README.md

-# amazon-sumerian-babylon-plugin
+# AWS Tools for Babylon.JS Editor: AWS Amplify Publisher Plugin
-A set of tools that enables one-click publishing to AWS Amplify.
+AWS Tools: Amplify Publisher Plugins is a set of tools that enables one-click publishing to AWS Amplify.

 ## Development instructions
 1. Install the plugin dependencies defined in `package.json`: